Data Protection Notice of Kreditschutzverband von 1870 pursuant to the GDPR

 1.1.
 Purpose of this data processing

 1.2.
-Lawful basis for such data processing
+Lawful basis for this data processing

 The following provisions of the GDPR provide the lawful basis for this data processing: Article 6(1)(b) (necessary for performance of the contract) and Article 6(1)(f) (overriding legitimate interest consisting in achieving the aforementioned purposes).